mspnp/intern-js-pipeline/docs/repo-integration/setup-playwright-tracing.md

 # Setup Playwright Trace and Report

-To setup tracing and reports for your Playwright tests follow the steps below:
+Set up tracing and reports for your Playwright tests:

 1. In the `playwright.ts.config` file add the following configurations